 What size do you need?
 Some vehicles use different-size wipers for the driver and passenger sides.
 Auto-parts stores can look up your wiper blade size for you, or you can check your owner's manual.
 If you're buying online from a site like Amazon.com, it's a good idea to double-check the size; we found plenty of complaints from frustrated owners who say Amazon.com's wiper blade size finder wasn't accurate.

 What type of wiper blades came with your car?
 Many new cars come with newer beam-style wiper blades as original equipment.
-You may need to replace these with another beam blade; a bulkier, traditional bracket-style wiper blade might not fit.
+Experts say you should replace factory beam blades with replacement beam blades; a bulkier, traditional bracket-style wiper blade might not fit.

 Do you need silicone protection?
-Most wiper blades are made of rubber, and this old standby still works great; in one leading wiper blade test, all of the top performers are standard rubber blades.
+Most wiper blades are made of rubber, and this old standby still works great; in one expert wiper blade test, most top performers are standard rubber blades.
 However, pricey silicone wiper blades are favored by off-roaders, who say they shrug off heavy mud and dirt.
 Also, many owners — particularly those who live in climates with scorching summers — praise the silicone blades' superior durability.
-So if your car has to deal with extreme conditions, either on or off the road, silicone wiper blades might be worth the high cost.
+So, if you've had trouble with traditional or beam-style wiper blades lasting more than a few months, silicone wiper blades might be worth a try.

 At first blush, it might look like it's a better value to buy just the rubber inserts for your windshield wiper blades, rather than replacing the whole blade assembly.
 However, buying the inserts is only slightly cheaper, and experts say installing them can be a pain.
 The windshield wiper buying guide at ConsumerReports.org says that replacing the rubber inserts requires "deft use of needle-nose pliers," while the new blade assemblies simply snap into place.
-Besides, once your blades are shot, the frames probably are too, Popular Mechanics points out.
-So both sources recommend just replacing the whole windshield wiper —both of them.
+Besides, if you're having problems with chatter or the blades not making contact with your windshield, it's time to replace the entire assembly, The Family Handyman points out.
+It's also a good idea to replace both windshield wipers at the same time.
 "If one is worn out, its mate can't be far behind," ConsumerReports.org says.
 "Don't forget to check the rear wiper, if your vehicle has one."

 Also, don't expect your new windshield wipers to come with a warranty.
-The only wipers we've seen that came with one were high-end silicone wipers, like the PIAA Si-Tech (Est. $30).
+The only wipers we've seen that came with one were high-end silicone wipers, like the PIAA Super Silicone (Est. $23).
 A warranty on a standard rubber wiper wouldn't help you much anyway, since professional tests show that even good wipers — no matter what the price — don't typically perform well after six months of use.